freelunchtheorem/Conditional_Density_Estimation/docs/source/density_estimator/mdn.rst

 arbitrary conditional distributions.

-The following example develops a model for Gaussian components with isotropic component covariances, while :math:`K` being the number of components of a single mixture (our model currently currently allows to choose an arbitrary number of (global) mixture components, see parameter L below) and :math:`\pi(x)` denoting the mixing coefficients:
+The following example develops a model for Gaussian components with isotropic component covariances, while :math:`K` being the number of components of a single mixture (our model currently allows to choose an arbitrary number of (global) mixture components, see parameter L below) and :math:`\pi(x)` denoting the mixing coefficients:

 .. math:: p(t|x) = \sum_{k=1}^K \pi_{k}(x) \mathcal{N}(t|\mu_{k}(x), \sigma_{k}^2(x))